EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

 #.
 (Optional) Install **HDF5** dependency via the OSGeo4W installer:

     The **HDF5** dependency is only required for importing PRISMA products.
-Feel free to skip this step.

     Start the OSGeo4W installer by executing: